ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/graphql-tool.md

 ### Client generation usage

+The tool supports two client generation usages as follows.

 - Generate a Ballerina client from a given GraphQL config file configured with a GraphQL schema, which is specified by the GraphQL schema definition language and a GraphQL document/documents.

 - Generate multiple Ballerina modules from a given GraphQL config file configured with multiple GraphQL projects.